-An extensive public outreach was executed to provide information to affected residents and to give them the opportunity to provide input on the project.
+Extensive public outreach provided information to affected residents and gave them the opportunity to provide project input.

 Environmental Assessment for North Washington Avenue Realignment